bkoshh/odin-recipes/README.md

 # odin-recipes
-HTML Odin Assingment
+HTML Assingment
-This is my first html project with The Odin Project.
+My first html project with Odin Project.
-This project combined all realvent skills for basic webpage design and proper github use.
+This assignment combined all realvent skills for basic webpage design and proper github use.
 More to update later